george-hawkins/basic-gfm-jekyll/README.md

 url: "https://george-hawkins.github.io"
 ```

-You need to replace `basic-gfm-jekyll` with the name of your repository, i.e. `my-pages` in this example and you need to replace `george-hawkins` with your GitHub username.
+You need to replace `basic-gfm-jekyll` with the name of your repository, i.e. `my-pages` in this example, and you need to replace `george-hawkins` with your GitHub username.

 Without the `baseurl` change nothing will work at all and without the `url` change your github.io content will references my github.io site.

 ## Creating new content

-Now that you have a copy of this repository you can remove README.md and redcarpet-extensions.md, everything else is necessary boilerplate.
+Now that you have a copy of this repository you can remove `README.md` and `redcarpet-extensions.md`, everything else is necessary boilerplate.

 To add new content simply create new `.md` files and remember to add front matter as shown above.